Policy

 class provides a fluent interface for making assertions about policy data.
 It tracks accessed data within the component JSON for traceability purposes.

-from lunar_policy import Check, Path
+from lunar_policy import Check

 # Create a check with a name and optional description